Frequently Asked Questions

 Students enrolled in the Graduate Co-op program by the end of the course add/drop period of the fall term will have a summer/fall co-op, which means they will be on co-op during the summer and fall quarters.
 View the academic calendar for information about term start and end dates.

 During the fall term of the first year, students will be registered in the COOP 500 course, which will cover résumé development, job search planning and professionalism behaviors.
-At the start of the winter term, students will meet with their co-op coordinator for an introduction to the job search database and résumé review.
+At the start of the winter term, students will meet with their co-op advisor for an introduction to the job search database and résumé review.
 Meetings will occur within the first three weeks and students will then gain access to the job search database to review and apply for available positions.
 Employers will select candidates from the database to interview.
 Simultaneously, students are encouraged to conduct a job search beyond the database for opportunities.